amishrikotkar/blog/_pages/about.md

 permalink: /about/
 ---

-### I'm Aniket, a software engineer who loves to tinker.
+### 👋🏻 I'm Aniket, a software engineer who loves to tinker.

-Currently, I am working as a machine learning engineer in Accenture building a search product for healthcare enterprises.
+⚒ Currently, I am working as a machine learning engineer in Accenture building a search product for healthcare enterprises.
 I am also into web development, actively learning and building apps.
 In the past, I have integrated features based on ML into some web apps.
 I have interests in NLP and robotics.

-💸 I love reading about technology, cryptocurrency and investing.

-Besides day to day work, I read a lot.
+🧬 Besides day to day work, I read a lot.
 Currently, I am reading 📚 Susan Cain's Quiet.

-I love trekking 🥾
+💸 I love discussing about technology, cryptocurrency and investing or any random facts.

+✉️ You can email me at [email][aniketmishrikotkar@gmail.com] or reach out to me on [twitter][https://twitter.com/aniket_mish]/[linkedin][https://linkedin/in/amishrikotkar]

 # Posts